Watch our video on day trading options for income.

 If it’s one of those really volatile stocks then you can usually jump in and out all day if you don’t have that pesky PDT rule to attend to.
 Or you can, and this is our favorite way to do it, wait for it to find it’s direction get in and ride it out until you think it can’t keep going.
 Draw your channels and trend lines to find when to take profit.
 Also, learn technical analysis basics, support and resistance, and how to read stock charts!

 Day trading options for income is a great way to trade those big stocks that you can't afford shares on.
 You can make an income and have fun doing it.
 Swing trading strategies are very popular as well.
+If you need more stock training then take our free courses above.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.